brain-microstructure-exploration-tools/abcdstats/README.md

   - **mask**: describes mask (e.g., white matter mask) that specifies which voxels are meaningful
     - **filename**: the location of the .nii.gz file containing the mask
-    - **threshold**: the threshold intensity for determinging which voxels to include.
+    - **threshold**: the threshold intensity for determining which voxels to include.
 Defaults to `0.5`.
   - **segmentation**:
     - **filename**: the location of the .nii.gz file containing segmentation